DeactivatedWhatSoever/NSL/me/functional_programming_simplified.md

 Now we know what pure functions are, lets learn what the benefits are.

 ### See also
 Look at the list in the book!

+## Benefits of Pure Functions
+Just getting to know what’s best.
+Good things about pure functions.

+### Benefits of pure functions
+* They’re easier to reason about
+* They’re easier to combine
+* They’re easier to test
+* They’re easier to debug
+* They’re easier to parallelize

+Additional benefits:
+* They are idempotent
+* They offer referential transparency
+* They are memoizable
+* They can be lazy

+### Pure functions are easier to reason about
+Pure functions are easier to reason with because when you look at the function signature, that’s all what you expect.
+The function name will tell you what it’ll do with it’s parameters and return type.
+Also, remember there’s no outside world I/O stuff.
+That’s what makes it easy to reason with.
+You can see right through it!

+### Pure functions are easier to combine
+Dot-notation on all the functions work.
+But I wonder how you implement pipeline-accessible functions?
+We’ll learn this in “FP is Like Unix Pipelines”.

+### Pure functions are easier to test
+It’s pretty obvious.
+No dependency on the outside world makes it really easy to reason with.

+### Pure functions are easier to debug
+It’s mostly because of outside world I/O. Because we eliminate that, it’s way easier to reason with.

+### Pure functions are easier to parallelize
+Since every function that’s running won’t actually have a dependency with each other.
+You run it, then you just run it.
+Then parallelize it will!
+Relational databases have been performing mathematical operation optimizations for years.
+I wonder how they did it.

+### Pure functions are idempotent
+If an operation is idempotent, we can run it as many times as we want.
+It’s just like Terraform.
+Ansible isn’t idempotent.
+Because if you run it, it won’t give you the same results.

+### Pure functions offer referential transparency
+`val z = x + y` -> If x and y are immutable values, z will always be immutable.
+This is referential transparency.
+Everything that’s referenced, will have the ability to be replaced.
+So whatever x + y is, it’s z.

+### Pure functions are memoizable
+Since functions give the same result all the time(if the parameter values are the same), expensive function call results can be cached.
+Can’t believe the compiler does this stuff!

+### Pure functions can be lazy
+Haskell actually runs everything lazy!
+Scala has this lazy thing but the author doesn’t know the benefits of this at the moment.
+I think I’ll need to find this.

+### Summary
+* They’re easier to reason about
+* They’re easier to combine
+* They’re easier to test
+* They’re easier to debug
+* They’re easier to parallelize
+* They are idempotent
+* They offer referential transparency
+* They are memoizable
+* They an be lazy

+### See Also
+Look at the list in the book!

 #reading/books